Doctors hone craft in Las Vegas hospital’s new simulation center

 “The simulation allows the residents to get that real-life, hands-on experience,” said CEO Jeremy Bradshaw.
 “If they’re going to make a mistake, we want them to be able to do that on a simulated patient.”

-The simulation center, open 24/7, is available to about 150 residents at MountainView and Southern Hills Hospitals as part of the Sunrise Health Graduate Medical Education program.
-Both are part of the Sunrise Health system, which includes Sunrise Hospital and Medical Center and Sunrise Children’s Hospital.
+The simulation center, open 24/7, is available to about 150 residents at MountainView and Southern Hills Hospital and Medical Center as part of the Sunrise Health Graduate Medical Education program.
+Both facilities are part of the Sunrise Health system, which includes Sunrise Hospital and Medical Center and Sunrise Children’s Hospital.

-MountainView’s chief medical officer, Dr. John Nunez, said the center serves as an important stepping stone between textbook learning and real-life patient care that can avoid potential catastrophic mistakes when real lives are on the line.
+Dr. John Nunez, MountainView’s chief medical officer, said the center serves as an important steppingstone between textbook learning and real-life patient care that can prevent potentially catastrophic mistakes when real lives are on the line.

 “We don’t practice and simulate enough before we do the real thing,” he said.
 “That’s what (simulation) labs do for us.”